CADWRDeltaModeling/BayDeltaSCHISM/_sources/topical_guide.rst.txt

 Bay-Delta SCHISM User Guide
 ===========================

-The following topic guides take you through what it takes to set up a basic model run using the Bay-Delta SCHISM toolchain.
-You won't have action items on all the topics for every run, but you should learn generally about the items and where the 'gotchas' are.
-It is also useful to familiarize yourself with these and other utilities.
-Or ask us -- we would much rather see an existing utility get better used and refined than have the same tool get reinvented many times.
+The following topical guides take you through what it takes to set up a basic model run using the Bay-Delta SCHISM toolchain.
+You won't have action items on all the topics for every run, but the :ref:`Bay-Delta SCHISM Essentials <essentials>` section will get you started on a basic hindcast and the :ref:`Topical Guides <topical>` describe numerous common modeling tasks and where the gotchas are.

 .. toctree::
   :caption: Bay-Delta SCHISM Setup